 6.4 Promoting your article

 7.1 Appealing the publication decision

 Before submitting your manuscript to United European Gastroenterology Journal, please ensure you have read the Aims & Scope.

 Please read the following carefully and ensure that your submission meets the requirements to avoid automatic return or delay in the consideration of your paper.

 If, after consulting the guidelines below, you wish to discuss your article before submission please contact the Editor-in-Chief, Joost PH Drenth via email at email@example.com.

-Published article types include original research, reviews, guidelines papers, editorials, viewpoints and news items related to United European Gastroenterology.
+Published article types include original research, reviews, guidelines papers, editorials, letters and news items related to United European Gastroenterology.

 Original Research Papers

 Original research papers should be no more than 3,000 words (excluding abstract, keywords, references, figures and table legends only, and the title page elements – including acknowledgement, COI and funding statements) and contain the following sections: Title page, Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, References, Tables, Figure legends, Figures (see 'Preparing your manuscript for submission’ for more detailed instructions on how to format your manuscript ).